 - The loan scheme for businesses is available to all standard accounts who do not have overdue for over 30 days on Mar 16.

-- Borrowers who have availed specialised loan products for small businesses are also eligible for the facility.
+- Borrowers who have availed of specialized loan products for small businesses are also eligible for the facility.

 The Credit Guarantee Fund Scheme for Micro and Small Enterprises (CGTMSE) was launched by the Government of India (GoI) to make collateral-free credit available to the MSME sector.